 With just 5 stylish rooms, a lush garden, a peaceful library and a bijou spa, the atmosphere is particularly special; intimate and welcoming, and ideal for solo travellers as well as couples.
-There's no restaurant or formal menu; meals are made to order using farm-fresh vegetarian ingredients - you'll breakfast on the terrace and dine under the stars at night.
+Meals are made to order in Cafe Kothi using farm-fresh vegetarian ingredients - you'll breakfast on the terrace and dine under the stars at night.
 But most seductive of all is the peace here - it's a true urban oasis.
 You’re more likely to hear the resonant call of a peacock than the thrum of traffic, yet Jaipur’s ‘Pink City’ and its numerous attractions are just a tuk-tuk ride away.

 - Fantastic value

 - We loved the 5 airy rooms, with their bright tropical colours and potted palm trees

 - Sublime vegetarian food (quinoa biryani, orange rabdi and perfectly spiced Rajasthani thalis)

 - The Kothi Spa - treat yourself to an Ayurvedic massage with all-natural ingredients sourced in the Himalayas

 - Reading in the library, a little sanctuary with a miniature Indian mural and colour co-ordinated book collection